Trustzone-A-S/TZ-bot-lego/README.md

 If you want a specific DNS provider to be added, please reach out to support@trustzone.com.

+Relevant knowledge material can be found here: https://trustzone.com/guides/acme-pro-guides/ - Look for guides labeled "ACME Pro" (With either Nginx or Apache @Linux)

 # Uninstallation:
 Can be done from TZ-bot main menu.